In order to be eligible for a TA or AI appointment, non-native speakers of English must receive ITA English Certification.

 The Oral English Proficiency Assessment consists of a warm-up conversation (which is not scored) followed by five rated teaching-related tasks:

-- Summary and explanation of an excerpt from a textbook in your field (you will be given this article 20-30 minutes prior to the test)
+- Summary and explanation of an excerpt from a textbook in your field (you will be given 20 minutes to read this article and take notes)

 - Explanation of two of these terms